Islamic design

 Detail of a Cosmatesque pavement in San Benedetto in Piscinula, Rome

-Detail of a Cosmatesque pavement in the church of S. Maria Trastavere, Rome Detail of Cosmatesque work to a column in the church of S. Maria Trastavere, Rome
+Detail of a Cosmatesque pavement in the church of S. Maria Trastavere, Rome Detail of Cosmatesque work to a column in the church of S. Maria Trastavere, Rome Detail of Cosmatesque work to a column in Westminster Abbey, London

 The first two photographs illustrate Cosmatesque design work in the floors or pavements of two religious buildings.
-Both are located in Rome; that above is in the church of San Benedetto in Piscinula, and that below it to the side is part of the central guilloche in the church of Santa Maria in Trastavere.
+Both are located in Rome; the image above is located in the church of San Benedetto in Piscinula, and that below it, to the side, is part of the central guilloche in the church of Santa Maria in Trastavere.
 These two photographs, while both of Roman examples, illustrate the typical character of Cosmatesque design in order that you may be able to see something of the difference between Cosmatesque and Islamic design work.
-Although the first two of these photographs are of pavements, you should be aware that Cosmatesque work is also found on vertical surfaces and columns.
-It may have no relevance to the geometry discussed on this page, but I have included this photograph of Cosmatesque work applied to a barleysugar column, again in the Roman church of Santa Maria Trastavere.
-This should be seen in relationship to the photo above, both showing the typical running pattern which characterises Cosmatesque design.

-The Opus Alexandrinum work beside the tomb of St. Thomas à Becket in Canterbury Cathedral
+The Cosmatesque pavement in Westminster Abbey The Opus Alexandrinum work beside the tomb of St. Thomas à Becket in Canterbury Cathedral

-As mentioned above, there are only two locations in England where Cosmatesque designs can be seen.
-These are to be found before the high altar and around and on the tomb of Edward the Confessor in Westminster Abbey, London, and the paving known as Opus Alexandrinum beside the tomb of St. Thomas à Becket in Canterbury Cathedral, Kent, and illustrated here.
-There are no other designs like this in northern continental Europe, the style mainly being found in Italy where it originated with the work of the Cosmati family, members of which were involved in decorative work as architects, sculptors and mosaic craftsmen during the thirteenth century.
+As mentioned above, there are only two locations in England where Cosmatesque designs have been installed, both of them in the south of the country.
+These are to be found on the pavement before the high altar and around and on the tomb of St. Edward the Confessor in Westminster Abbey, London; and the pavement known as Opus Alexandrinum beside the tomb of St. Thomas à Becket in Canterbury Cathedral, Kent, both illustrated here.

 Detail of the Cosmatesque pavement in Westminster Abbey looking east over the north-west corner of the pavement, 2002 Detail of the Cosmatesque pavement in Westminster Abbey looking east over the south-west corner of the pavement, 2002

-In the first illustration, the large hexagon is surrounded by a band comprised of thirty-six small squares interlocking and set on the diagonal.
-Opposite sides of the hexagon are linked by eight six-pointed stars each contained and set within a rhombus, creating a simple lattice arrangement.
-In the second illustration, the large hexagon contains seven mutually touching six-pointed stars and is immediately surrounded by a band of thirty six-pointed stars.
+In the third illustration, the large hexagon is surrounded by a band comprised of thirty-six small squares interlocking and set on the diagonal.
+Opposite sides of the hexagon are linked by eight six-pointed stars each contained and set within a rhombus, creating a simple lattice arrangement and, contrasting with the first roundel, the pattern is centred more or less accurately, and there are thirty-six squares in the surrounding band.

-You should note that the heavily worn state of the Cosmatesque work in Westminster Abbey is due to a combination of the depredation of pilgrims, lack of proper maintenance and poor restoration compared with the Italian examples above it, there being the practice in Italy of keeping their pavements in good repair, but at the expense of destroying the original work.
 There have been four restorations of the pavement since it was laid in Westminster Abbey.
 Early in the 1660s the restitution of the monarchy saw the first restoration of the pavement; the second was in the early eighteenth century; the latter years of the 1860s saw the third, and the latest was completed and re-dedicated in 2010.
 Elsewhere I have touched on the fashions which have affected restoration work, not just in architectural areas but also in painting and archaeological work.
 Those with an interest in this subject should look elsewhere though it might be useful to make the general point that, in replacing work in a similar manner to the original, the history of a piece may be lost.
 It is around this conceptual difficulty that many issues relating to conservation and their resolution turn.
 But this is not the place for those discussions.

 The Westminster Abbey pavement – copyright resides with the Dean and Chapter of Westminster – used with permission